Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

 30 – Live music at Squash Bar

-In Pituba, the Squash Bar is a relaxed option for those who want to listen to a live music, and have a different drink and a snack.
+In Pituba, the Squash Bar is a relaxing option for those who want to listen to live music and have a different drink and a snack.
 To eat, they serve pizza and portions.

 31 – Events by the beach at Cabana Corais

 Putting your feet on the sand doesn’t have to be just a day of walking.
-At Cabana Corais, located at Concha Praia, you can have dinner, drink wine, see the sunset and the moon rise, and still enjoy some events and show that happens there.
+At Cabana Corais, located at Concha Praia, you can have dinner, drink wine, see the sunset and the moon rise, and still enjoy some events and shows.

 On Instagram, they are always sharing the news and events calendar.